Derrick-Guo/Learning/Useful Python functions.md

 - `functools.reduce(function,seq)` is used to apply a particular function to all of the elements in the sequence passed along.
 - `collections.Counter()` is a container that stores elements as dictionary keys, and their counts are stored as dictionary values.
 - `all(iterable)` returns True when all elements in the given iterable are true.
 If not, it returns False.
+- 'itertools.combinations(iterable, r)' returns the r length subsequences of elements from the input iterable.